The shakuhachi in Taiwan, June 2009

 A CD on New World Records of his string chamber works was released to critical acclaim.
-In 1998 he received the Charles Ives Fellowship from the American Academy of Arts and Letters, as well as a Copland Award, which resulted in an artistic residency in the Copland home in fall 1999.
+In fall 2016 New World will release a CD of his orchestral music.
+In 1999 he received a Copland Award, which resulted in an artistic residency in the Copland home that fall.
 He has held other composer residencies abroad at the Camargo Foundation in Cassis, France (1984 and 1993), at the Bogliasco Foundation near Genoa, Italy, in Spring 2000, 2007 and 2014, at the Rockefeller International Study Center in Bellagio, Italy, in 1987, and at the Youkobo ArtSpace and Tokyo Wonder Site in 2007.
 US residencies include stays at Yaddo, the Djerassi, Ragdale and Ucross Foundations, and at the MacDowell and Millay Colonies.
 Mr. Carl has received extensive performances throughout the US and Europe, at such venues as Carnegie Recital Hall, Alice Tully Hall, IRCAM, Orchestra Hall Chicago, Musical Spring in St. Petersburg [Russia], the Royal Academy of Music, London, and New Music America 1982 and 1985.
-In 2010 he was the featured composer for the Festival of Contemporary Art Music at Washington State University; in 2011 he was resident composer for performances and mastercalsses at Hacettepe University National Conservatory, Ankara, Turkey; and in July 2013 he was composer-in-residence at the Wintergreen Music Festival in the Virginia Blue Ridge.
+In 2010 he was the featured composer for the Festival of Contemporary Art Music at Washington State University; in 2011 he was resident composer for performances and masterclasses at Hacettepe University National Conservatory, Ankara, Turkey; and in July 2013 he was composer-in-residence at both the Wintergreen Music Festival in the Virginia Blue Ridge, and Western Michigan University.